Ramón y Cajal Universty Hospital, Madrid, Spain

 University of Nottingham, United Kingdom

-Professor of Molecular Microbiology, School of Life Sciences, University of Nottingham.
-He has 24 years of expertise in the study of molecular mechanisms of quorum sensing-based control of gene expression in bacteria, how it influences the behaviour of polymicrobial communities and their interaction with mammalian hosts and eukaryotic organisms.
-He has also been working on […]
+Emeritus Professor of Molecular Microbiology, School of Life Sciences, University of Nottingham, UK.
+He has many years of expertise in the study of molecular mechanisms of quorum sensing-based control of gene expression in bacteria, how it influences the behaviour of polymicrobial biofilms and their interaction with the host.
+He has also been working on the identification of novel antimicrobial targets and coordinated several international antimicrobial programmes with a strong focus on quorum sensing inhibition.

 Complutense University, Madrid, Spain